wang1595243339/RC2R/README.md

-# RC-CRM
+# RC2R
-RC-CRM is a causal reasoning model that integrates LLMs and KGs.
+RC2R is a causal reasoning model that integrates LLMs and KGs.